G-Milzink/CI_PP5_xPress_react_frontend/README.md

 1. Navigation: As a user I can view a navbar from every page, so that I can easily navigate the site.
 2. Navigation: Conditional Rendering, As a logged out user I can see sign-up/sign-in options so that I can sign in/up.
 3. Authentication: As a user I can create a new acccount so I can acces the features for signed up users.
-4. Authentication: As a user I can sign in to the app so I can acces features for signed in users.
+4. Authentication: As a user I can login in to the app so I can acces features for signed in users.
 5. Authentication: Log out of my account As a user, I can log out of my account, so that I know my account is safe.
 6. Authentication: Status, As a user I can tell wether I am logged in or not so I can log in if I need to.
 7. Authentication: Refresh Acces Tokens, As a user I can maintain my logged in status so that my user experience is not compromised.
 8. Routing: As a user I can navigate through pages quickly so I can view content without refreshing the page,
 9. Avatar: As a user I can view a user's avatar so can easily identify different users.
     Adding/Liking Posts:
 10. Create: As a user I can create posts so that I can share my content with others.
 11. Create: As a user I can post Text, Images or Audio.
 12. Create: As a post creator I can decide wether to show all or some of the posts content so that add content to a post that I want to keep, but not yet share with the public
 13. As a logged inuser I can decide wether a post is published so that create a draft post and revise it before publishing.
 14. View: As a user I can view the details of a single post so I can learn more about it.
 15. Like: As a user I can like a post so I can show support for content that interests me.